 Additionally, some roads frequently close to vehicles in winter; yet they are always open to people walking their dogs.

-People in need of a service dog may bring it on trails.
-Do not claim that your dog is a service dog if it is not.
-New pet policies penalize persons for misrepresenting their animal as a service dog.
+People accompanied by a trained service dog, may bring it on trails.
+Do not claim that your dog is a service dog if it is not!
+New laws penalize persons for misrepresenting their animal as a service dog when it is not.

 Pet Policy Summary